 sets

-This library provides a set protocol and two implementations of this protocol using ordered lists, one of them a parametric object that takes the type of the set elements as a parameter.
-Although representing sets as ordered lists is a common representation, is best practice to regard sets as opaque terms and only access them using the library predicates.
+This library provides a set protocol, two implementations of this protocol using ordered lists (one of them a parametric object that takes the type of the set elements as a parameter), and an implementation using treaps (tree heaps).

 API documentation